zamanehmcp/containers-workshop/Labs/Module 5 - Lab 1 Deploy the App to AKS.md

 In this lab, you will use the Azure CLI (command line interface) deploy the sample `todoapp` app to an Azure Kubernetes Service (AKS) cluster that has several nodes to provide the scale needed to support the application.

 The lab instructions below use Powershell.
-You can also use CMD or bash, but you may need to adjust the commands to be compliant with those shells.
+You can also use CMD or Bash, but you may need to adjust the commands to be compliant with those shells.

-## Prepare our environment and connect to Azure resources
+## Prepare the environment and connect to Azure

 ### Create environment variables